-My anchor does not fit into the small anchor locker on my boat.
+My anchor does not fit into the small anchor locker of my boat.
 Can I cut the stock to make the anchor fit?

 We do not recommend altering none of the anchor’s part.
 The stock is the perpendicular piece of the anchor, and it functions as the “landing gear” for it.
 The stock helps to balance the anchor once it reaches the sea bottom, and then the flukes fall forward and the anchor begins to dig in and set.
 Any alterations to the anchor will void the warranty.

 How can I change the angle of my Fortress Anchor from 32° to 45°?

-Click here to visit our 32° to 45° angle page to learn how to change the angle of the anchor flukes.
+Click here to visit our angle adjusting page and learn how to change the angle of the anchors’ flukes.

-Our customers are located throughout the U.S. and in other countries.
+Our supplier are located throughout the U.S. and in other countries.
 For a complete listing, click here.